 hrguy54 Posted April 18, 2014 Share Posted April 18, 2014 (edited) Was visiting a quarry in NW Ohio two weeks ago, and came across this gastropod.
 It's about 2" X 1.5" Had to do some research to identify it.
 Saw that not too many Platyceras dumosums have been discussed/presented on TFF.
 It's completely pyritized.
 Inside and out Here's a drawing of how they're thought to have looked Another view It also has some non-pyritized bryozoans (I think?) attached to the coil.
 How does this occur?
-Edited April 18, 2014 by hrguy54 2 Link to post Share on other sites
+Edited April 18, 2014 by hrguy54 2 Link to comment Share on other sites More sharing options...

 Fossildude19 Posted April 18, 2014 Share Posted April 18, 2014 Wow!
 Have not heard of or seen this before!
 Thanks for posting it - great fossil.
-Regards, Link to post Share on other sites
+Regards, Tim - VETERAN SHALE SPLITTER VFOTM --- APRIL - 2015 __________________________________________________ "In every walk with nature one receives far more than he seeks."
+John Muir ~ ~ ~ ~ ><))))( *> About Me Link to comment Share on other sites More sharing options...

 Fossildude19 Posted April 23, 2014 Share Posted April 23, 2014 Great Golden Gastropods!
 Nice!
 Thanks for posting them.
-Regards, Link to post Share on other sites
+Regards, Tim - VETERAN SHALE SPLITTER VFOTM --- APRIL - 2015 __________________________________________________ "In every walk with nature one receives far more than he seeks."
+John Muir ~ ~ ~ ~ ><))))( *> About Me Link to comment Share on other sites More sharing options...

 Fossildude19 Posted April 3, 2021 Share Posted April 3, 2021 Another great find!
-Link to post Share on other sites
+Tim - VETERAN SHALE SPLITTER VFOTM --- APRIL - 2015 __________________________________________________ "In every walk with nature one receives far more than he seeks."
+John Muir ~ ~ ~ ~ ><))))( *> About Me Link to comment Share on other sites More sharing options...

 Recommended Posts